DarkSplash/python-sharepoint-file-manager/README.md

 <p align="center"><img src="docs/15-done.png" width="580" height="310"/></p>

-If you have done everything correctly so far your Expose an API screen should look similar to the screenshot below, and you should have your `CLIENT_ID` and `AUTHORITY_URL` variables entered in your `msal_config.env` file.
+If you have done everything correctly so far, your Expose an API screen should look similar to the screenshot below, and you should have your `CLIENT_ID` and `AUTHORITY_URL` variables entered in your `msal_config.env` file.

 <p align="center"><img src="docs/16-done.png" width="750" height="600"/></p>